 Students, individually or in pairs, are required to attend the following two activities at the Spanish Centre (Centro de Tertulia Amelia Labbe).
 Other activities offered by the Spanish Centre are optional but students are highly encouraged to attend.

 Activity 1.
-This activity will take place between the 9th and the 13th of October.
-Please choose one topic:
+This activity will take place between the 5 and the 9 of February.